What is the Role of Business Intelligence in Private Equity?

 On the other hand, when data integration is mismanaged, companies can end up with more complexity which defeats the economies of scale they are seeking through acquisition.

-The Criticality of Assessing Data-Readiness in Diligence Phase
+Assessing Data-Readiness in Diligence Phase

 Data is an integral part of the acquisition diligence process for private equity firms and platform companies.
 With a buy-and-build strategy, data continues to emerge as a primary factor in assessing the viability of bolt-on deals.